marius851000/pmdtranslate/README.md

 There may also have special symbol like ``[CENTER]`` or ``[PARTNERNAME]``.
 Those are special content that should'nt be translated.
 If you want to write a ``[``, you need to write ``\[``, and to write a ``\``, you need to write ``\\``.
 For example, if I want to display ``[HELLO]`` on the screen (rather than having the effect of this character), I would write ``\[HELLO]``. (the ``]`` doesn't need a ``\``).

 ### use translation in game
 First, you'll need a way to patch the game.
-This is outside of the scope of this tutorial, but here are still some information: The US romid of PSMD is ``0004000000174600``, and I recommend either luma if you want to test on a real 3ds, or the mod function of the citra emulator.
+One cool trick about PSMD is that the game include the functionality to read custom translation (but not custom font) from the SD card.
+To do this, just place your custom ``message_us.bin`` into the ``private/Nintendo 3DS/app`` folder on the sdcard (create it if needed).

 To create a new ``message_us.bin`` file to translate the game, you'll need to run :
 ``pmdtranslate farc from-po <source .po or .pot file> <target message_us.bin file>``.
-You should then have the target ``message_us.bin``, that you should load in the game (replace the ``message_us.bin`` file via the patch tool).
+You should then have the target ``message_us.bin``, that you should load in the game (by placing it at ``private/Nintendo 3DS/app/message_us.bin`` on the sdcard).

+You can also patch the file using more traditional patching mathod.

 ### change font
 You'll need to use [pmdfonttool](https://github.com/marius851000/pmdfonttool).
 I need to test the possibility to properly adde new character.